-The acid-cleaned steel article is immersed in a flux solution, usually 30% zinc ammonium chloride with wetting agents, maintained at about 65?C. The flux solution removes the oxide film which forms on the highly reactive steel surface after acid cleaning, and prevents further oxidation before galvanising.
-The work is then dried ready for galvanising.
+The acid-cleaned steel article is immersed in a flux solution, usually 30% zinc ammonium chloride with wetting agents, maintained at about 65 degrees celsius.
+The flux solution removes the oxide film which forms on the highly reactive steel surface after acid cleaning, and prevents further oxidation before galvanising.
+The work is then dried and ready for galvanising.

-On immersion in the galvanising bath the steel surface is wetted by the molten zinc and reacts to form a series of zinc-iron alloy layers.
-To allow formation of the metallurgic bond the work remains in the bath until its temperature reaches that of the molten zinc, in the range 445?C to 465?C. The work is then withdrawn at a controlled rate and carries with it an outer layer of zinc which solidifies to form the relatively pure outer zinc coating.
+On immersion in the galvanising bath, the steel surface is wetted by the molten zinc, and reacts to form a series of zinc-iron alloy layers.
+To allow formation of the metallurgic bond, the work remains in the bath until its temperature reaches that of the molten zinc, in the range of 445-465 degrees celsius.
+The work is then withdrawn at a controlled rate and with it carries an outer layer of zinc which solidifies to form the relatively pure outer zinc coating.

 The period of immersion in the galvanising bath varies from several minutes for relatively light articles, up to half an hour or longer for major structural members.

-The resulting galvanised coating is tough and durable, comprising relatively pure zinc and zinc-iron alloy layers bonded metallurgically to the underlying steel, completely covering the article externally and internally, providing unmatched resistance to abrasion.
-The fact that hot dipped galvanising provides internal as well as external protection is a major advantage compered to normal paint only systems.
+The resulting galvanised coating is tough and durable, comprising relatively pure zinc and zinc-iron alloy layers bonded metallurgically to the underlying steel, completely covering the article externally and internally, providing an unmatched resistance to abrasion.
+The fact that hot dipped galvanising provides internal as well as external protection is a major advantage when compared to normal paint only systems.

 An important advantage of the galvanising process is that visual inspection shows that work is completely protected and gives an excellent guide to coating quality.